 “Democratization and Inclusion: What Women’s Participation Tells Us About the Second Wave of Democracy,” presented at Oxford’s The Second Short Wave of Democratization in Latin America Conference, June 2021.

 General trends on the evolution of the gender gap – both in Latin American and other regions – indicate that women’s initial participation after enfranchisement was relatively low, that it eventually equalized with that of men, and that in recent decades there is even a slightly higher rate of turnout among women.
 Nonetheless, we know very little about the speed and rates at which women were incorporated into the electorate and the variations between countries.
 Using fragmented existing data and ecological inference techniques, the project seeks to reconstruct women’s incorporation and the factors that explain variations in time and across countries.

-“Understanding Early Women’s Representation” (received a 2021 APSA Women, Gender, and Politics Section Small Grant Award to aid with data collection).
+“Understanding Early Women’s Representation,” presented at LASA 2022.
+Received a 2021 APSA Women, Gender, and Politics Section Small Grant Award to aid with data collection.